michal-franc/michal-franc.github.io/about.md

 ‘Eventual Consistency’, ‘Cap Theorem’, ‘Dynamo Paper’, ‘Consensus Problems’, ‘CRDT data structures’ are the things that make me really happy.
 I am spending a lot of time researching - how to build, maintain and operate scalable and reliable solutions.
 Apart from that, I do spend a lot of time with GO, Python and Kubernetes.

 #### In love with linux, mint, i3wm and vim
-Since I started using vim out of boredon in one of the less interesting projects, I got sucked into Linux world.
+Since I started using vim out of boredom in one of the less interesting projects, I got sucked into Linux world.
 At the moment most of my work is done from Mint virtual machine running i3wm with vim as a main editor.

 #### Natural Leader
 Natural leader that understands people, their emotions and aspirations.
 Great **mediatior** that knows how to connect business and tech.
 Using this knowledge and experience everyday to **inspire** and **multiply** work of my teams.
 Experience working in **Agile** enviroments.
 Passionate about growing teams and people.
 Practicioner of **self-organizing** teams and serving leadership.